- Instructions for Authors

 Authorship policy.
 Authorship credit should be based only on substantial contributions to (a) conception and design, or analysis and interpretation, of data; and to (b) drafting the article or revising it critically for important intellectual content; and on (c) final approval of the version to be published.
 Conditions a, b, and c must all be met.
 Any part of an article critical to its main conclusions must be the responsibility of at least one author.
 Each author should have participated sufficiently in the work to take public responsibility for the content.
 (This statement is taken from the authorship policy adopted by the International Committee of Medical Journal Editors and published in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, 1994.)

 Distribution of Materials.
 Publication of a paper in Journal of Plant Biology implies that the authors agree to distribute freely cell lines, transgenic plants and mutants, plant varieties, recombinant plasmids, vectors, viruses, and experimental protocols that were used.

-Submit manuscript with elements arranged in the fol- lowing order, numbering all pages consecutively.
+Please prepare your manuscript with all components arranged in the following order, and number all pages consecutively.

 Title of article; all authors' full names (necessary for accurate indexing and abstracting); institution address(es).